-Maple Grove, MN -- (SBWIRE) -- 08/22/2012 -- More people than ever with homes in distress are able to refinance under the HARP 2.0 program.
+Edina, MN -- (SBWIRE) -- 09/17/2013 -- Even with the recent increase in rates this summer, many people are still able to refinance under the HARP 2.0 program.
 This bodes well for homeowners looking to reduce their interest rates and lower their monthly mortgage payments.

 The only problem is that still many Minnesota homeowners don't know the program exists.

-Minnesota mortgage originator, Mitch Kruger educates his potential clients on the basics of this program at his Online HARP Refinance Information Center.
+Minnesota mortgage originator, Jay Dacey educates his potential clients on the basics of this program at his Online HARP Refinance Information Center.

 In October 2011, Fannie Mae and Freddie Mac along with the Federal Housing Finance Agency (FHFA) announced modifications to the Home Affordable Refinance Program to make it easier for lenders to refinance mortgages in Minnesota.

 With the changes announced to the HARP eligibility guidelines (now called HARP 2.0), more homeowners than ever are now eligible to refinance at lower interest rates.

 According to Dacey, the relaxed stipulations of the HARP 2.0 program have already resulted in a large amount of loan modifications.
 Those Minnesota homeowners with high LTVs (Loan-to-Value ratios) and less than perfect credit scores have been able to successfully refinance their homes.

 You May Be Eligible For A HARP Refinance If:

 1) Fannie Mae or Freddie Mac owned or guaranteed your home loan.

 2) Your loan was sold to Fannie Mae or Freddie Mac before May 31, 2009.